lciullo/lciullo/README.md

 - 💻 Passionate about coding and problem-solving

 ## 🗃️Projects

+Legend:
+👤Indivual project
+👥 Team project
+🎨 Graphic project

 <details>
 <summary style="font-size: 2em""><strong>🚀 42 Projects</strong></summary>

-* [Transcendance](https://github.com/lciullo/Transcendence) : The final team project of 42.
+* [Transcendance](https://github.com/lciullo/Transcendence) :👥 The final team project of 42.
 This is a SPA website game inspired of the original pong game.
 It is code with django, boostrap, threejs,  all scores are stored in a local blockchain.

-* [Minishell](https://github.com/lciullo/Minishell) : A minimal implementation of a shell based on bash, code in C.
+* [Minishell](https://github.com/lciullo/Minishell) : 👥 A minimal implementation of a shell based on bash, code in C.

-* [IRC](https://github.com/lciullo/IRC) : A chat server based on the IRC protocol with basic commands, code in C++.
+* [IRC](https://github.com/lciullo/IRC) : 👥 A chat server based on the IRC protocol with basic commands, code in C++.

-* [Cub3D](https://github.com/lciullo/cub3D) : An implementation of raycasting, inspired by classic Doom-style graphics and method, code in C.
+* [Cub3D](https://github.com/lciullo/cub3D) : 👥🎨An implementation of raycasting, inspired by classic Doom-style graphics and method, code in C.

+* [Inception](https://github.com/lciullo/Inception) : 👤 A Docker infrastructure project setting up a WordPress website with NGINX, MariaDB, and PHP in separate containers.

-* [CPP_Piscine](https://github.com/lciullo/CPP_Piscine) : A comprehensive dive into C++ fundamentals through 9 modules, covering basics to advanced features like templates and STL.
+* [CPP_Piscine](https://github.com/lciullo/CPP_Piscine) :👤 A comprehensive dive into C++ fundamentals through 9 modules, covering basics to advanced features like templates and STL.

-* [Pipex](https://github.com/lciullo/pipex) : A program that recreates the functionality of shell pipes (|) in C, handling inter-process communication.
+* [Pipex](https://github.com/lciullo/pipex) : 👤 A program that recreates the functionality of shell pipes (|) in C, handling inter-process communication.

-* [Push_swap](https://github.com/lciullo/push_swap) : An efficient sorting algorithm implementation using two stacks and a limited set of operations.
+* [Push_swap](https://github.com/lciullo/push_swap) : 👤 An efficient sorting algorithm implementation using two stacks and a limited set of operations.

-* [Philosopher](https://github.com/lciullo/philo) : A solution to the dining philosophers problem using threads and mutexes to handle synchronization.
+* [Philosopher](https://github.com/lciullo/philo) : 👤 A solution to the dining philosophers problem using threads and mutexes to handle synchronization.

 </details>